department-of-veterans-affairs/vagov-content/pages/health-care/eligibility/active-duty.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="dental">Eligibility for VA dental care</button>
 <div id="dental" class="usa-accordion-content">

 You may be eligible for one-time dental care for any needed conditions.
-You'll need to apply within 180 days of discharge or separation.
+Be sure to apply within 180 days of discharge or separation.
 You may also qualify for VA dental care based on other factors. <br>
 [Find out if you may be eligible for VA dental care](/health-care/about-va-health-benefits/dental-care/)

 </div>